nsnans/PicList/README.md

 ## How to migrate from PicGo

 PicList `V1.5.0` and above versions provide the `one-click migration` function.
 Enter the `Settings` page, and then click the right button on the `Migrate from PicGo` option to migrate.
-Please restart the application to take effect after migration.
+Please restart the application for the changes to take effect after migration.

 ## PicList-Core

 The core of PicList is based on the original PicGo-Core [PicList-core](https://github.com/Kuingsmile/PicList-Core), which is adapted for cloud deletion and other functions, and adds watermark addition and image compression / scaling / rotation / format conversion functions, which can be called through CLI command line, support starting the built-in upload server through `picgo-server`，as well as some other function changes.

-if you want to use PicList-core, please go to [https://github.com/Kuingsmile/PicList-Core](https://github.com/Kuingsmile/PicList-Core), or go to [npm official address](https://www.npmjs.com/package/piclist) to view the installation instructions.
+If you want to use PicList-core, please go to [https://github.com/Kuingsmile/PicList-Core](https://github.com/Kuingsmile/PicList-Core), or go to [npm official address](https://www.npmjs.com/package/piclist) to view the installation instructions.

 ## Features